pattisoj/portfolio/README.md

 #### About Page and Projects Page Takeaway -

 After returning to 'normal' CSS and not using Tailwind I have a further appreciation for Tailwind's quick implementation but also the control and how much cleaner the HTML looks using plain old CSS!
 I also didn't enjoy my initial experience with next/image but it is something I have gotten used to after using it multiple times in these pages.
+I was able to use this experience when building my contact page.

 ## Contact Page